Adel Tennis Club coaching

 Reading comprehension

-We’ll be using this RIC text in class to answer these questions to practise comprehension skills.
+We’ll be using this RIC text in class to practise comprehension skills.
 RIC stands for:

 - Retrieve: finding information in a text